AtariLynx/atarilynx.github.io/_chapters/010-serial-communication/010-uart-hardware.md

 |12  | 1 µs   | 1 MHz  | 1000000/((12+1)·8) = 9615 Bps  |
 |51   | 8 µs  | 125 kHz  | 125000/((51+1)·8) = 300 Bps  |

-# UART hardware registers
+## Mikey UART hardware registers

-The most important two memory locations in the Lynx are `SERCTL (address 0xFD8C)` and `SERDAT (address 0xFD8D)`.
+The most important two memory locations in Mikey are `SERCTL (address 0xFD8C)` and `SERDAT (address 0xFD8D)`.
 The first, `SERCTL`, refers to the serial control register and allows you to change UART settings. `SERDAT` is where you will read or write the serial data being received or sent.

 `SERCTL` turns out to be a weird register.
 The behavior is totally different when writing to or reading from it.
 In other words, when you write a specific value, and then read it, you will probably get a different value from the one you wrote.